branliu0/thenovices.github.io/_posts/2020-04-09-hansen-carbon-fee-dividend.md

 that have been proposed and implemented in various forms across the world.
-Perhaps the best known such policy is cap and trade, which has been successfully used [in the US][acid-rain-program] to regulate sulfur dioxide and nitrogen oxide emissions (the main causes of acid rain).
-However, cap and trade [for carbon][ACES2009] famously failed to pass through Congress under the Obama administration.
+Perhaps the best known such policy is cap and trade, which has been successfully used [in the US][acid-rain-program] to regulate sulfur dioxide and nitrogen oxide emissions—the main causes of acid rain.
+However, a national cap and trade scheme [for carbon][ACES2009] famously failed to pass through Congress under the Obama administration.

 [acid-rain-program]: https://en.wikipedia.org/wiki/Acid_Rain_Program
 [ACES2009]: https://en.wikipedia.org/wiki/American_Clean_Energy_and_Security_Act

-For years though, renowned NASA climate scientist James Hansen has been arguing that he has a much better policy known as [carbon fee and dividend (CFAD)][wiki] It's meant to be simpler to implement than cap-and-trade and to be revenue-neutral for the government, which ought to appeal to conservatives who usually oppose pro-environment legislation.
+For years, renowned NASA climate scientist James Hansen has been arguing that he has a much better policy known as [carbon fee and dividend (CFAD)][wiki] It's meant to be simpler to implement than cap-and-trade and to be revenue-neutral for the government, which ought to appeal to conservatives.
 CFAD legislation has been introduced into Congress a few times, including by Bernie Sanders [in 2013][S332], but it has failed to make any progress thus far.

   [//]: # (On what basis do these conservatives usually oppose environmental legislation?
 I suppose we can't really buy into the small-government ideology